Ready to explore High Park? Here's everything you need to know before you go!

 Wildlife and Natural Features

-High Park's location in Toronto's west end makes it exceptionally accessible for urban hiking.
-The High Park subway station on the Bloor-Danforth line puts you within walking distance of multiple trail entrances, making this one of the few quality hiking destinations reachable entirely by public transit.
+Access is one of High Park's strongest practical advantages.
+The High Park subway station on the Bloor-Danforth line puts you within easy walking distance of multiple trail entrances, making this one of the only quality hiking destinations in the GTA that's fully reachable by public transit.
+For drivers, the park has multiple parking lots serving different areas of the grounds, so you can park close to your preferred starting point rather than adding a long walk before you even hit the trail.

 Ready to go?